Contributing

 mathy simplify "4x + 2y + 6x"

-If you know that you want to make a code contribution or make significant changes to the documentation site, there are bash scripts that set up and build the various parts of Mathy.
+If you want to make a code contribution or make significant changes to the documentation site, bash scripts set up and build the various parts of Mathy.

 Untested with Windows.

-scripts to set up and build its various projects.
-Running on windows may be complicated by this, but the scripts are simple enough to be ported.
+Mathy uses bash scripts to set up and build its various projects.
+Running on Windows may be complicated by this, but the scripts are simple enough to be ported.

 If you are interested in doing this work, open an issue here or submit a PR.